ANIMAL CONTROL OFFICER

 This course is open to the general public, including those students who hope to find job placement in the animal protection field.
 Most employers are looking for applicants with a combination of related education and animal handling experience.
 The successful completion of this course is one way to improve your chances of being hired.
 The subject matter is difficult to fully cover in 40 hours, therefore students are encouraged to purchase and review the current FACA ACO Training Guide in advance to help them prepare for the program.

 Presently, there are only six colleges approved to offer the FACA approve Animal Control Officer Certification Course.
 Gulf Coast State College is one of the six colleges, and it is the only school in North Florida.

 HOW DO I REGISTER FOR A COURSE?

 To register for Animal Control Officer courses, complete the online registration form.
-In-person registration can be done through Corporate College, located on the 2nd floor in the McSpadden Student Union East building.
+In-person registration can be done through Enrollment Services located in the Administration Building at the Panama City Campus.